Music in Tower Hamlets

 Many of our musical recordings are extremely rare and unavailable online.
 To find out more contact us at localhistory@towerhamlets.gov.uk.

-For more information and a selected list of musical recordings, please see our Sound Collection user guide.
+For a selected list of musical recordings, please see our Sound Collection user guide.

-We hold a variety of items in both our library and archive collections that relate to the many different genres of music played and enjoyed within the borough by its diverse communities.
-Here are a few examples:
+Our library and archive collections shed light on different genres of music played and enjoyed within the borough by its diverse communities.
+Examples include:

 Bangladeshi